a-pa99/Course-Recommender-System-Capstone/README.md

 In this project, we aim to analyze the data to answer a specific research question or solve a specific problem.
 We used various data science techniques and tools to collect, process, and analyze data.
 The findings of the project are documented in a Jupyter Notebook, which is included in this repository.

 ### Data Sources
-List the data sources used in the project here.
-Provide links to the data sources if possible.
+The modified Boston housing dataset consists of 489 data points, with each datapoint having 3 features.
+This dataset is a modified version of the Boston Housing dataset found on the UCI Machine Learning Repository.

 Source 1
-Source 2
-...
+Features

+RM: average number of rooms per dwelling
+LSTAT: percentage of population considered lower status
+PTRATIO: pupil-teacher ratio by town
+Target Variable 4.
+MEDV: median value of owner-occupied homes

+Source 2: Udemy Course Enrollment Information [Dataset]([https://archive.ics.uci.edu/ml/datasets/Housing](https://www.kaggle.com/datasets/songseungwon/2020-udemy-courses-dataset?select=udemy_finance.csv))

+This data set contains data for about 42K(42,432) courses based on 9 categories.
+The data was collected using a Python scraper coded with selenium, bs4, etc.
+The 9 course categories are; Business, Design, Finance, Marketing, Productivity, Photography, Lifestyle, Music and Tech.

+Features

+Index : Index of rows
+Title : Title of Course
+Summary : Summary information of the course
+Enrollment : The cumulative number of students in the course Stars : The number of ratings (reviews) of the course Rating : Average rating for the course
+Link : Link to detail page of the course

 ### Installation
-Provide instructions on how to install the necessary dependencies and setup the project.

-### Clone the repository
+- Clone the repository
-Install the required packages using pip install -r requirements.txt ...
+- Install the required packages using pip install -r requirements.txt

 ### Usage
 Explain how to run the project and what to expect.